Information - everything you need to know about what's going on

 funds to which congregations give regularly.

-ServicesIn addition to the main Sunday morning service at 10:30am, there is a weekday service on Wednesdays at 10:30am in the Lady Chapel, and an extra service at 8:00am on the fourth Sunday of each month which follows the Book of Common Prayer (BCP) format.
+ServicesIn addition to the main Sunday morning service at 10:45am, there is a weekday service on Wednesdays at 10:30am in the Lady Chapel, and an extra service at 8:00am on the fourth Sunday of each month which follows the Book of Common Prayer (BCP) format.
+The fourth Sunday morning service is particularly welcoming towards families with smaller children.